SAP/cloud-security-services-integration-library/java-security/README.md

 > Note: By default `JwtValidatorBuilder` builds a `CombiningValidator`.
 > For the Signature validation it needs to fetch the Json Web Token Keys (jwks) from the OAuth server using `DefaultOAuth2TokenKeyService`.
 In case the token does not provide a `jku` header parameter it also requests the Open-ID Provider Configuration from the OAuth Server to determine the `jwks_uri` using `DefaultOidcConfigurationService`.
 Both default services uses Apache Rest client and can be customized via the `JwtValidatorBuilder` builder.

-#### [Optional] Step 2.1: Add validation listeners
+#### [Optional] Step 2.1: Add Validation Listeners for Audit Log
-Optionally, you can add a validation listener to the validator to be able to get callbacks whenever a token is validated.
+Optionally, you can add a validation listener to the validator to be able to get called back whenever a token is validated.
+Here you may want to emit logs to the audit log service.

 ```java
 JwtValidatorBuilder.getInstance(serviceConfig).withValidatorListener(validationListener);
 ```

 The validation listener needs to implement the [ValidationListener](src/main/java/com/sap/cloud/security/token/validation/ValidationListener.java) interface to be able to receive callbacks on validation success or failure.

 ### Create a Token Object